Service-linked role permissions for Malware Protection for EC2 - Amazon GuardDuty

 Note

-Doesn't allow Malware Protection to make the snapshots public.
+Doesn't allow Malware Protection for EC2 to make the snapshots public.

 • Access customer managed keys, except those that have a GuardDutyExcluded tag set to true, to call CreateGrant to create and access an encrypted EBS volume from the encrypted snapshot that gets shared with the GuardDuty service account.
 For a list of GuardDuty service accounts for each Region, see GuardDuty service accounts by AWS Region.

-• Access customers' CloudWatch logs to create the Malware Protection log group as well as put the malware scan events logs under the /aws/guardduty/malware-scan-events log group.
+• Access customers' CloudWatch logs to create the Malware Protection for EC2 log group as well as put the malware scan events logs under the /aws/guardduty/malware-scan-events log group.

 • Allow the customer to decide if they want to keep the snapshots on which malware was detected, in their account.
 If the scan detects malware, the service-linked role allows GuardDuty to add two tags to snapshots - GuardDutyFindingDetected and GuardDutyExcluded.